 For an overview of the development in the GDP of some of our trading partners, refer to the link to OECD statistics under Other websites.

 For more information about definitions of the main concepts, variables and classifications in national accounts, see About the statistics, definitions.

-Sum four quarters in Quarterly National Accounts (QNA) are preliminary annual figures until Annual National Accounts (ANA) for year t are published in November in year t+2 and incorporated as a new base year in QNA.
-Hence, 2011 is the base year in QNA when publishing data in May 2014.
+The sum of four quarters in the Quarterly National Accounts (QNA) makes up the preliminary annual figures until the Annual National Accounts (ANA) for year t are published in November in year t+2 and incorporated as a new base year in the QNA.

 Note that in the time series in volume, the figures from the base year and onwards are fixed price figures, while data prior to the base year are chained volume figures.
 This implies that additivity in volume is lost prior to the base year.

 Find time series dating back to 1978, including unadjusted and calendar- and seasonally adjusted volume and value figures, as well as price indices.